SS Alexander Macomb

 SS Alexander Macomb was a Liberty ship built in the United States during World War II.
 She was named after Alexander Macomb, the Commanding General of the United States Army from May 29, 1828, until his death on June 25, 1841.
-Macomb was the field commander at the Battle of Plattsburgh, during the War of 1812, and after the stunning victory, was lauded with praise and styled "The Hero of Plattsburgh" by some of the American press.
+Macomb was the field commander at the Battle of Plattsburgh, during the War of 1812, and after the decisive victory, was lauded with praise and styled "The Hero of Plattsburgh" by some of the American press.
 He was promoted to Major General for his conduct, receiving both the Thanks of Congress and a Congressional Gold Medal.

 Construction

-Alexander Macomb was laid down on 18 February 1942, under a Maritime Commission (MARCOM) contract, MCE hull 36, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; and was launched on 6 May 1942.
+Alexander Macomb was laid down on 18 February 1942, under a Maritime Commission (MARCOM) contract, MCE hull 36, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland, and was launched on 6 May 1942.

 History

 She was allocated to A. H. Bull Steamship Company, on 2 June 1942.

 Sinking

-She sailed from New York City, where she loaded her cargo of 9000 lt of tanks, aircraft, and explosives for the Soviet Union, to join Convoy BX 27 for Halifax, on her maiden voyage.
+The Alexander Macomb sailed from New York City, where she loaded her cargo of 9000 lt of tanks, aircraft, and explosives destined for the Soviet Union, to join Convoy BX 27 for Halifax, on her maiden voyage.
 The convoy was set to departed from the northern end of the Cape Cod Canal on 2 July 1942, but with the grounding of the cargo ship Stephen R. Jones on 28 June 1942, it was forced to sail around Cape Cod.